 Across the country, everyone is looking for the best ways to save and grow their money.
-Canadians are actively day trading stocks and investments, taking advantage of short-term market opportunities.
+Some Canadians are actively day trading stocks and investments, taking advantage of short-term market opportunities.

 While it may seem intimidating at first, with the proper research and risk analysis, you can invest your own money and generate income by buying and selling shares on the stock exchange.
-However, if you’re someone who trades a lot and generates regular income from it, it’s important you consider the tax implications.
+However, if you’re someone who trades a lot and generates regular income from it, you must consider the tax implications.

 What Is A Day Trader?

-A day trader is someone who purchases and sells stocks over a brief period of time (typically within a day, as the name suggests).
+A day trader is someone who purchases and sells stocks over a brief period (typically within a day, as the name suggests).
 The goal of day trading is to receive small amounts of profit each day which ends up being a substantial amount of cash flow in the long term.

 Day Trading As A Business: TFSA and RRSP Will Not Shelter Your Capital Gains